Fabulang/quiz/en/jewel-kingdom.md

 5. The ending shows us that

-   * Gabrielle hasn't given up on her novel.
+   * Gabrielle hasn't given up on her novel
-   * The world of Gabrielle's novel is a real place she can visit.
+   * the world of Gabrielle's novel is a real place she can visit
-   * Gabrielle has written a situation that can't be resolved.
+   * Gabrielle has written a situation that can't be resolved
-   * Gabrielle has decided how to finish the novel.
+   * Gabrielle has decided how to finish the novel